-Hello and welcome to ‘De Fonseka‘ family name genealogy website, the very first web site dedicated to a family name in Sri Lanka.
+Ayubowan, hello and welcome to the ‘De Fonseka‘ family name website, the very first web site dedicated to Genealogy and family name research in Sri Lanka.

-This website is proud to present to you extracts from original Dutch records referring to the case, maintained in the Sri Lanka National Archives.
+This website is also proud to present to you extracts from original Dutch records referring to the case, maintained at the Sri Lanka National Archives.
 This is the first time that the Dutch records, now preserved in the National Archives of Sri Lanka, has been brought online.

-The site has been structured to show the family genealogy in two separate sections.
-The Family page traces back the roots from way back in 1658 with the help of the genealogy information found in the D’Andrado Manuscripts, a collection of historical Dutch Documents, De Fonseka family documents, ‘ The Karava of Ceylon’ by M. D. Rhaghavan (1961) and other reference material.
-The section picks up from where the genealogy charts end, and builds up the records to the present day with more than six further generations of the families and over 400+ entries.
+The Family pages traces back the roots of known family groups from way back in 1658 to the present, with the help of the genealogy information found in a collection of historical Dutch Documents, and other reference material.
+The website builds up the records to the present day with more than six further generations of the families and over 400+ entries.
 These details have been collected from family members, from feedback received through the website from fellow genealogists and by researching church and government records.

-The People page lists articles of interest written by me, as well as published articles and appreciations on family members.
-The Articles page brings you interesting articles containing stories, anecdotes, and others as well as historical articles which help you to put the family history in to context.
+The Articles page lists articles of interest authored by the Webmaster, as well as published articles, about the People, Places and Events surrounding the families.
+These pages brings alive the legacy to you with interesting well researched articles containing stories, anecdotes, and others, captured and documented before the stories disappear forever.
+It also contains historical articles which help you to put the family history in to context in the time period.

-The Reference page contains all the documentation referred by this site.
-This is also a useful place for other Genealogists, to start their own journey of discovery.
+The Reference page contains the extensive list of documentation referred by this site.
+This is also a useful place for other Sri Lankan Genealogists, to start their own journey of discovery.

-If you are a visiting ‘de Fonseka’, please go to the contact section in the footer and help me to enhance these pages further, by providing information or material which may be in your possession.
-It is such feedback that has helped me to build the website to what it is today.
+If you are a visiting ‘de Fonseka’, please go to the contact section in the footer and help me to enhance these pages further, by sharing information such as missing family details, stories, anecdotes, photos, articles, books, artifacts or material which may be in your possession.
+All contributions will be acknowledged, and any original materials returned to the owner.
 The web site is continuously evolving with contributions from far corners of the world, from people like you who stumble upon it, and contribute in your own different ways to make it grow.

 Hope you’ll enjoy browsing these pages, as much as I enjoyed bringing it Online.